Skip to main content

 Editing responses

-After completing upward feedback in Slack, employees can still edit their responses in the Windmill Dashboard up until the stage deadline.
+After completing upward feedback in Slack, employees can still edit their responses in the Windmill Dashboard.
+Windy sends a link to the written feedback with full edit access.
 To edit:

 1. Go to Performance Reviews